Pomax/processing-stubs/README.md

 # Processing-stubs

-This repo houses code that I for the last however-many years I just constantly end up writing over and over again when firing up [Processing](https://processing.org/) for some quick and dirty graphics programming.
-Making it decidedly not-so-quick, so hopefully having everything here fixes that.
+This repo houses code that I, for the last however-many years, just constantly end up writing, over and over again, when firing up [Processing](https://processing.org/) for some quick and dirty graphics programming.
+Making that activity decidedly not-so-quick, so hopefully having everything here fixes that.

 ## If you want to use everything